-In commemoration of the 30th anniversary of the Newcastle earthquake, the conference will be held in Newcastle, NSW from 29 November to 1 December 2019.
+In commemoration of the 30th anniversary of the Newcastle earthquake, the conference was held in Newcastle, NSW from 29 November to 1 December 2019.

-In remembering the tragic events of the Newcastle earthquake 30 years ago, the organizing committee would like to focus on what has changed in the intervening years and if, as a community, we are really any better prepared for the next event.
-Key conference themes include:
+In remembering the tragic events of the Newcastle earthquake 30 years ago, the focus was on what has changed in the intervening years and if, as a community, we are really any better prepared for the next event.
+Key conference themes included:

 - Adequacy of current design standards

 - Compliance with current standards (from both a design and a construction perspective)